-The mysterious Atacama Desert is undoubtedly one of the highlights of Chile.
+The mysterious Atacama Desert is undoubtedly one of the most unique places in Chile and the entire South America.
 It is the driest place on earth and as crazy as it sounds, some parts of it have never seen a drop of rain.

 Despite the arid and harsh environment, the Atacama Desert is home to a series of natural marvels – sweeping canyons and otherworldly rock formations, velvety sand dunes and copper-red volcanoes, gleaming salt flats and indigo blue lagoons.

-In this post, I’m sharing the best things to do in the Atacama Desert to help you plan your trip to this magnificent destination.
+In this travel guide, I’m sharing the best things to do in the Atacama Desert in Chile to help you plan your trip to this magnificent destination.

 Since there are lots of exciting things to do in the Atacama Desert, deciding on what to see and do can be a challenge.
 Whether you’re looking to have a relaxing holiday, get a taste of adventure or learn about the local culture, the Atacama Desert offers something for every type of traveler and this article will help you choose the right kind of activities for you.